Joint economic and epidemiological modelling of alternative pandemic response strategies: Methods

 \subsection{Suppression and elimination}

-In both the decentralised and centralised mitigation strategy, a sufficient fraction of the population eventually becomes infected so that herd immunity is reached and contacts can return to normal.
-This does not allow for the possibility that eliminating the disease or suppressing it to low levels for some period of time may be a more cost-effective strategy.
+In an ordinary differential equation model, the infection prevalence $I(t)$ never reaches zero.
+This means that, if activity levels return to normal ($a(t)=1$) and the susceptible population is sufficiently large ($S(t)/N>1/R_0$), an epidemic will always occur.
+Hence, the optimisation problems defined in Sections \ref{sec:cent}--\ref{sec:decent} will never produce solutions resulting in elimination.

-Here, we develop a simplified model for the costs of suppression and elimination.
+Here, we develop a simplified model for the costs of elimination and suppression strategies.
 In both cases, we assume there is a fixed, known time horizon $T$ at which a completely effective vaccine or therapy becomes widely available.
 We assume that this reduces all infection costs after time $T$ to zero (either by preventing transmission entirely or by reducing the severity of disease to a negligible level), effectively ending the epidemic and the need for any further controls.
 This is a major simplification: in reality, a vaccine or therapy will not be 100\% effective nor achieve 100\% coverage and will take time to roll out the population.
 However, it is a useful approximation provided the vaccine or therapy can reasonably be expected to reduce the clinical severity of infection in vulnerable groups to manageable levels.

 {\bf Suppression.} To model suppression, we assume that infection prevalence starts at a low level, and community controls are imposed that maintain the effective reproduction number $R_\mathrm{eff}$ equal to $1$ in a fully susceptible population.
-We assume that, because infection prevalence remains low, TTI measures can be used to reduce the transmission rate by a factor $\alpha$.
+We assume that, because infection prevalence remains low, TTI measures can be used and the effect of these is to multiply the transmission rate by a constant factor $\alpha\in[0,1]$ (in addition to and independent of the population-wide activity level reduction).
 Then, the value of $a(t)$ required to reduce $R_\mathrm{eff}$ to 1 is $a_\mathrm{sup} = 1/\sqrt{\alpha R_0}$.
-We assume that prevalence is kept sufficiently low that the cost of infections is negligible.
+We assume that $a(t)=a_\mathrm{sup}$ for all $t\in[0,T]$ and that prevalence is kept sufficiently low that the cost of infections is negligible.
 We also assume that the cost of TTI measures is negligible in comparison to blanket population-level community controls.
 The expected per capita cost of a suppression response is therefore modelled as

 Note that this corresponds to what is sometimes called `strict suppression' or `tight suppression' \cite{blakely2021association} in that it requires prevalence to be kept to a very low level, in contrast to `loose suppression' which tolerates a higher prevalence and hence allows some immunity to build up in the population.